ft-mourad/ETH-GBP/README.md

 The script is not flexible.
 You can't change the coin or the currency.

 To-Do:
--add market-cap too
+- add market-cap too
--add capability to switch coin
+- add capability to switch coin
--store past 10 values
+- store past 10 values